Online StoreCUTTING TOOLS

 We aim to dispatch all orders within one working day of order.

 All Japanese Water Stones cut at an incredible rate, since any grit particles that become dull with wear will simply fall off the surface of the Water Stone and be replaced by the new, sharp, grit that lies beneath.
 Since Japanese Water Stones work so quickly, it is in the nature of them to wear somewhat quicker than an ordinary oilstone.
 This natural wearing of the Japanese Water Stone may produce a hollowing or concave effect on the surface of the stone, however, it can easily be re-trued using a Ceramic Flattening Stone.
 Re-truing the stone will allow very accurate honing to be achieved, and in the sharpening game accuracy equals increased sharpness.
-For those of you who may be a tad concerned by how the stone wears, we will waylay your concerns by saying that this 800 grit Japanese Water Stone is a sizable 207mm long by 66mm wide by 34mm size so it is going to last a very long time.
+For those of you who may be a tad concerned by how the stone wears, we will waylay your concerns by saying that this Base Mounted 4000 grit Stone Measures 185mm long by 62mm wide by 15mm high and since it is only used for polishing and refining the Cutting Edge it will last for many, many years of constant use.

 As is usual with Japanese Water Stones they need to be saturated and the constantly doused with water if maximum performance is to be achieved whilst they are in use.
 To do this, simply place your Japanese Water Stones in a bucket of water and leave them there to soak for about 5 to 10 minutes before you start to use them.
 Then, whilst in use, Keep sprinkling the surface of the stone with clean water and or when it becomes dry.
 It is important to note, however, that you should never leave Japanese Water Stones in water if there is the remotest chance that the water they are in will freeze, since there is a strong possibility that this may crack your stone.